bensnell/ofxRTLS/README.md

 Raw data coming directly from the tracking systems can be recorded and played back, as long as the application is built with the appropriate build support (`RTLS_PLAYER=true `).
 Data is saved as a [C3D](https://www.c3d.org/) file.
 Postprocessing options for this data can be changed later on.
 A recorded file must be played back with an application compiled with corresponding tracking system support.
 For example, a take recorded using the Motive system cannot be played back on a server that has only been compiled with OpenVR support.

+C3D file data can be passively viewed using the third-party visualization utility [Mokka](https://biomechanical-toolkit.github.io/mokka/).

 ## Examples

 Examples have been provided with and without postprocessing.
 Following Setup Step 3 above to change the example's tracking system.